-- 2. As a Governing Body we aware of the new guidance within KCSiE regarding low level concerns. - 3.
+- 1. As a Governing Body we are aware of our duties under Part Three and Part Four, Keeping Children Safe in Education 2023 safer recruiting and managing allegations made against teachers, other staff, including supply teachers and volunteers. - 2.
+As a Governing Body we aware of the guidance within KCSiE regarding low level concerns. - 3.
 We recognise that our duties relate to members of staff, supply staff and volunteers who are currently working in any school or college regardless of whether the school or college is where the alleged abuse took place. - 4.
-We are aware of our responsibilities in respect of supply teachers, as outlined in part 3 of Keeping Children Safe in Education 2022. - 5.
+We are aware of our responsibilities in respect of supply teachers, as outlined in part 3 of Keeping Children Safe in Education 2023. - 5.
 We are aware that allegations against a teacher who is no longer teaching should be referred to the police.
 Historical allegations of abuse should also be referred to the police. - 6.
 We will ensure that there are procedures in place to effectively manage allegations against all staff members, including low level concerns. - 7.
-We will train our staff to enable them to raise concerns and, as a school, we will follow the guidelines outlined in Part 4 of Keeping Children Safe in Education 2022. - 8.
+We will train our staff to enable them to raise concerns and, as a school, we will follow the guidelines outlined in Part 4 of Keeping Children Safe in Education 2023. - 8.
 Our school will refer cases to the Local Authority Designated Officer (LADO) where a member of staff, supply or agency staff or volunteer has, either inside or outside of school: - i. behaved in a way that has harmed a child, or may have harmed a child; - ii. possibly committed a criminal offence against or related to a child; - iii. behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 9.
 All such cases, and in cases of any doubt as to whether the matter reaches threshold for an allegation, advice and guidance must be sought from the LADO BEFORE any internal investigation begins. - 10.
 For further information on how we will respond to any such allegations see section 13 below.